My Quiet Kitchen

 Even if you're not a baker, I promise you can do this!
 It breaks down into five easy steps:

-2. Mix dry ingredients in one bowl.
+2. Whisk the dry ingredients in one bowl.

-3. Mix wet ingredients in another bowl.
+3. Mix the wet ingredients in a separate bowl.

-5. Pour into the pan and bake.
+5. Pour the batter into the prepared pan and bake.

 Voila!
 Ooh la la.
 Oui!
 Oui!